arpanjain534/Lending-Club-Study/README.md

 ## Contact
-Created by Arpan Jain and Pooja Kumari
+Created by Arpan Jain and Puja Kumari